wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 ![image](https://github.com/user-attachments/assets/4e3b7e53-8b4b-4635-994b-c4f131b59f9c)

 - So we have HTTP 200 responses from the malicious IP to our victim, and from victim to the malicious ip frequent post methods of `/foots.php`.
 With the patterned timing, unusual endpoint `79.124.78.197`, spoofed user agent field, encoded binaries, and consistent 200 responses, this is definately C2 communication.
+The malware sending binary POSTs to /foots.php.